 "I promise, I'll tell you everything."
 Matt held his hand up as if swearing.
 "Does that mean our date is still on?"

 "Good.
 There's one more thing."
-He looked over at Niko and nodded his head, obviously relaying some message.
+He nodded at Niko, obviously relaying some message.
 "Come with me."

 "Where are we going?"